mac-casellaj/LiDart/docs/SRS/specific-system-description.md

 5. User initiates a scan
 6. Steps 4 and 5 are repeated until the user has scanned all desired areas of the environment
 7. User downloads the final stitched 3D scan

+There are several events that fall outside of normal operations, those include:

+Cancelling a scan - If the user has initiated a scan but then decides that the location is not ideal, the user can cancel the scan.
+This discards the information from that specific scan and allows the user to resume driving the robot.

+Robot not localized - If the robot is not localized, it will not allow the user to initiate a scan.
+To be able to initiate a scan the user must first drive the robot to a location where the robot can localize itself.

+Emergency stopping - If the robot begins misbehaving it can be powered off with an onboard emergency stop switch.
+This is required in the event that a hardware failure causes the robot to pose a safety risk or to stop responding to user commands.

 ## 4.3 Functional Decomposition